-But for most of us, money is an object and the $400 plus price tag for a full body waxing is daunting.
+But for most of us, money is an object and the $400 plus price tag for a full-body waxing is daunting.
 Think how much makeup you could buy with $400?
 Or dresses?
 Or perfume?
-There's got to be a cheaper way and DIY'ing it at home seemed like a natural.
+There's a cheaper way and DIY'ing it at home is it.

 Wax Strips and Wax Pots

 I have been using Nairs Wax Strips which work quite well, but do not deliver the "salon quality" results I craved.
 After much reading and not without considerable worry, I decided to upgrade to a more professional setup.
-I bought a waxing pot, some wooden spatulas and a large roll of waxing "paper."
+I bought a waxing pot, some wooden spatulas, and a large roll of waxing "paper."
 There's a long-raging debate about what type of wax is best.
-Some people are devoted to soft wax, some to hard wax, and some feel that both are appropriate, depending on what body part you are waxing.
+There are the soft-wax fans, the hard-wax fans, and the use-both types fans.
 I bought both soft and hard wax so I could find out for myself.
 For comparison purposes, I planned to use hard wax on my left side and soft wax on the right.

-As per instructions, I powdered my skin with baby powder then took a spatula and used it to apply the wax along my skin in the direction of hair growth.
-Then I cut off a length of waxing strip from my roll and applied it, smoothing it down, also along the hair growth.
+As per instructions, I powdered my skin with baby powder, then took a spatula and used it to apply the wax along my skin in the direction of hair growth.
+Cutting of a length of waxing strip from the roll, I applied it, smoothing it down in the same direction I applied it.
 I pulled it taught, and yanked it off against the direction of hair growth as best as I could.

 The hard wax came in bags filled with solid little pellets.
 I dumped a bunch into the pot and, thanks to my experience with the soft wax, brought it to a much higher and more proper temperature right away.
 You don't use waxing strips with hard wax.
 As with the soft wax, you smear it on with a spatula, in the direction of hair growth, but then just wait for it to harden, and pull it off in the opposite direction.

 I found hard waxing to be quite a bit easier than the soft wax.
 Of course, I was able to apply the experience I had just gained from my soft waxing experience, but even so, it was easier to handle.
-I soon realized that the problem with hard wax is that, if you have a lot of real-estate to remove hair from, it's not really practical.
+I soon realized that the problem with hard wax is that, if you have a lot of real-estate to remove hair from, it's not practical.
 You consume vast amounts of hard wax.
-So count me among those who feel that both waxes are good, depending on where you are doing the waxing.
+I'm firmly in the "use-both types" camp.
 This goes along with my experience with the "pros," who use soft wax for torsos, arms, and legs, and hard wax for those delicate areas.

-At this point, while I was obviously much more educated about self-waxing, I was also a sticky, waxy, semi-hairless mess.
+Now, much more educated about self-waxing, I was a sticky, waxy, semi-hairless mess.
 Clean-up from my previous waxing experiences had been easy - just a quick shower.
-Unfortunately, a hot shower proved ineffective in removing the thick coats of wax I had managed to layer on myself in my first experiments.
-And that stuff is sticky!
-I wasn't prepared for this!
+Unfortunately, a hot shower proved ineffective in removing the thick coats of wax I had layered on myself in this experiment.
+And it is sticky!
+This was all unexpected.